-President King's new book is the work of one whose and doubt.
+President King's new book is the work of one whose opinions are of great weight in these times of uncertainty and doubt.
 Contents: I. The New Age: Its Evidence.
 II.
 The New Age: Its Perils.
 III.
-The New Age: Its Evidence.
-Values.
+The New Age: Its Values.
 IV.
 The New Mind: The Political Challenge.
 V. The New Mind: The Educational Challenge.
 VI.
 The New Mind: The Religious Challenge.